 In 2011 we bought out Metro Produce, located across Russel Street from the Detroit Eastern Farmers Market.
 This provided the space and equipment needed to continue to grow and develop our distribution of local produce in the summer and fall months, but also expand into the sales and distribution of produce shipped in throughout the year.

 Today, Roscoe and Horkey Farms opperates 12 months a year, offering over 60 different varieties of fruits and vegetables packaged in multiple ways.
 Our customers include chain stores, distributors, processors, brokers, farm stands, restaurants, and churches.
 Locally grown produce is handled whenever possible; much of it raised on our own farm.
 We also have strong relationships with growers and shippers from across the United States, Canada, and Mexico.

 We continue to farm through our sister company, Horkey Brother Farms, in Dundee, Michigan.
-We raise potatoes, sweet corn, peppers, cabbage, pumpkins, and hard shell squash.
+We raise potatoes, sweet corn, peppers, cucumbers, cabbage, pumpkins, and hard shell squash.